geckooooo/purkinje-device/README.md

 * 40-50ms off periods (18-23 Hz) producing color effects is consistent with alpha-range stimulation

 > [!NOTE]
 > Caution: stroboscopic lights can be dangerous for individuals with photosensitive epilepsy or other neurological conditions, as they can trigger seizures.
+Be careful out there!

-### Brightness
+### Light Intensity (Brightness)
 High-intensity LED at (15,000+ mcd) can be used for good eyelid penetration.